Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/06 Chapter-4 Castle Ravenloft.md

 > A skeleton draped in rags lies atop a marble slab in the center of the crypt.
 Most of the bones appear dusty and neglected, but the skull is well polished.
 ^2ef

-A detect magic spell cast here reveals that Intree's skull radiates a faint aura of necromancy magic.
-As long as the skull remains in the crypt, it will answer up to five questions put to it, as though a speak with dead spell had been cast on it.
+A [[5.
+Mechanics/Spells/Detect Magic.md\|detect magic]] spell cast here reveals that Intree's skull radiates a faint aura of necromancy magic.
+As long as the skull remains in the crypt, it will answer up to five questions put to it, as though a [[5.
+Mechanics/Spells/Speak With Dead.md\|speak with dead]] spell had been cast on it.
 This property recharges each day at dawn.
 Unlike Stefan Gregorovich in crypt 25, Intree was well educated and astute.
 If the skull is questioned about Strahd or the castle, the information it provides is true.

 #### Crypt 27